"The artist is not a special kind of person;

 Department of Arts, Media and Sport

-We have a brand new Art and Design studio which is well equipped with art materials and a kitchen.
-We have an art teacher who delivers art sessions to the children in there.
+We have an amazing Art and Design studio which is well equipped with art materials and a kitchen.
+All teachers have the opportunity to teach in the studio during each Art unit.

 Year 2 have were the first visitors to The Studio.
 We have been learning about the work of Gustav Klimt.
 A French artist called Anne-Marie Zilberman was inspired by his amazing work and created a painting called 'Golden Tears', also known as 'Freya's Tears'.
 She used gold leaf to embellish the art.

 We used 'Golden Tears' to influence our own artwork and recreated the beautiful painting.
 We used watercolour paints along with collage in gold tones, which we then embellished with gold leaf and glitter!